UFC Heavyweight Champ Stipe Miocic Balances Life as Fighter and First Responder

 Miocic is always willing to sign something, take a picture or chat, but you can see him start to squirm and then glaze over, like a young boy getting his cheeks pinched in church, when the attention reaches a certain level or becomes excessively formal.

 His fellow firefighters get that.
+Oh, boy, do they.

 "We take advantage of ensuring that he gets recognized when it's appropriate," Papesh says.
 "We were out in the community doing a training, and I had just gotten promoted, and he kept calling me 'Chief.'
 I was just not there yet with that.
 So I was like, 'Dude, knock it off.'
 And he wouldn't knock it off.
 So when we went into this big main area, I go, 'Hey, everybody, the champ's here!
 The champion of the UFC is here!
 Come get your pictures!'
 At the hospital, he gets recognized too.
 And he gets so uncomfortable.
 That's the best part."

-Some UFC brass and fans may wish Miocic would bring his fun-loving side out into the open, would bring Very Unserious Stipe to the press conference instead of his sterner doppelganger.
+Some UFC brass and fans may wish Miocic would trot out his fun-loving side more often, bring Unserious Stipe to the press conference instead of his sterner doppelganger.
 Miocic is regularly described in the media as "soft-spoken."
 Miocic is not soft-spoken.
-It's more that, when the cameras roll and press conference begins, he just isn't having fun and kind of shuts down.
+It's more that, when the cameras roll and the presser begins, he just isn't having fun and kind of shuts down.
 There is not always a lot of yarn-spinning in that setting, despite how naturally that comes to him.
 Hello, Serious Stipe.
-Out comes that reluctance, dutifully answering questions but stashing the fun and humor for when he's safely back in the treehouse.
+Out comes that boyish reluctance, dutifully answering questions but, perhaps a bit worried about saying something wrong, stashing the fun and humor for when he's safely back in the treehouse.

 "I hate them so much," Miocic says of news conferences and the like.
 "I like training and hanging out at home."